-Dr. Larimore is a Fellow of the American Academy of Family Physicians (FAAFP), was Board Certified and re-certified (five times) by the American Board of Family Medicine (ABFM) and has been awarded the Certificate of Added Qualification in Sports Medicine by the ABFM.
+Dr. Larimore is a Fellow of the American Academy of Family Physicians (FAAFP), was Board Certified and re-certified (five times) by the American Board of Family Medicine (ABFM), and was also awarded the Certificate of Added Qualification in Sports Medicine by the ABFM.
 Since 2017 he has been Board Certified in Family Medicine by the National Board of Physicians and Surgeons.

-Dr. Larimore and his childhood sweetheart, Barb, live in Colorado and have been married over 43 years, have two adult children, two beautiful granddaughters, and an adopted cat named Jack.
+Dr. Larimore and his childhood sweetheart, Barb, live in Colorado and have been married for over 48 years, have two adult children and two beautiful granddaughters.

-Dr. Larimore is a prolific author and has written, co-written, or edited over thirty books, thirty medical textbook chapters, and nearly 900 articles in a variety of medical journals and lay magazines.
+Dr. Larimore is a prolific author and has written, co-written, or edited forty-one books, thirty medical textbook chapters, and over 1,100 articles in a variety of medical journals and lay magazines.
 Since 2021, Dr. Larimore originated and has hosted a weekly TV show for writers and book fans, “The Inside Story: Conversations about the art and heart of writing” on Liftable TV where he interviews some of today’s most popular and successful Christian authors.

-Larimore’s books have garnered a number of national awards, including three Gold Medallion Award nominations, three Silver Medallion Awards, three Christy Award nominations, a Retailer’s Choice Award, and a Book of the Year Award from ECPA.
+Larimore’s books have garnered a number of national awards, including three Gold Medallion Award nominations, three Silver Medallion Awards, a Retailer’s Choice Award, and a Book of the Year Award from ECPA.
 As mentioned above, international writing recognitions were awarded to At First Light: A True World War II Story of a Hero, His Bravery, and an Amazing Horse,

-Dr. Larimore currently posts (1) a twice-a-day topical devotional (www.Devotional.DrWalt.com) and (2) a medical and health news blog (www.DrWalt.com/blog), for which he has posted over 5000 articles.
+Dr. Larimore currently posts a medical and health news blog (www.DrWalt.com), for which he has posted over 5000 articles.
 Since 2007, he has written a health column, Ask Dr. Walt, for Today’s Christian Living magazine and a quarterly Medical News You Can Use column for the Colorado Family Physician journal.

-Dr. Larimore co-wrote, with Barb, his childhood sweetheart and wife of over 44 years, His Brain, Her Brain: How divinely designed differences can strengthen your marriage.
-He also wrote the health chapter for Coach Joe Gibb’s best selling book Game Plan for Life.
+Dr. Larimore co-wrote, with Barb, his childhood sweetheart, and wife, His Brain, Her Brain: How divinely designed differences can strengthen your marriage.
+He also wrote the health chapter for Coach Joe Gibb’s best-selling book Game Plan for Life.

-Dr. Larimore’s most recent health book is 10 Essentials of Happy, Healthy People.
+One of Dr. Larimore’s most popular health books is 10 Essentials of Happy, Healthy People.
 He’s also written three books for children going through puberty (and their parents): Lintball Leo’s Not-So-Stupid Questions About Your Body; The Ultimate Guys’ Body Book: Not-so-stupid questions about your body; and The Ultimate Girls’ Body Book: Not-so-stupid questions about your body.

 Dr. Larimore has published four novels.
 The first two, The Gabon Virus and The Influenza Bomb, were written with his dear friend Paul McCusker.
 His two solo novels are historical fiction about the Great Smoky Mountains in the 1920s, Hazel Creek, and its sequel, Sugar Fork.

 Dr. Larimore was the General Editor for Updates in Maternity Care (2000) and served as a contributing author for the Mayo Clinic’s Complete Book of Pregnancy and Baby’s First Year, Focus on the Family’s Complete Book of Baby and Child Care, and Focus on the Family’s Caring for Your Aging Loved Ones.